 While at first sight s 3C(1) could be taken as introducing a further filter, an additional requirement, that this is not the correct interpretation becomes clear given that the provision does not distinguish between Bulgarian nationals and foreign nationals.

-If s 3C(1) were read as a restriction, the provision would have prohibited Bulgarian nationals who have not been resident in Bulgaria for 5 years or more from acquiring land as much as it would prohibit foreigners (including the EEA foreign nationals who are otherwise permitted).
-Such a restriction would be a violation of Bulgarian nationals’ constitutional right to property by imposing an unwarranted requirement of residence as a pre-condition to holding certain types of property and a violation of Bulgaria’s EU obligations by introducing a discriminatory provision and/or a provision impeding freedom of movement of labour, capital and of establishment (which are otherwise protected).
-Read as a provision that enables some otherwise restricted non-nationals to acquire land after a qualifying residence period, the provision makes good sense.
+If s 3C(1) were intended to be read as a restriction, it would have prohibited Bulgarian individuals who have not been resident in Bulgaria for 5 years or more from acquiring land as much as it would prohibit foreign nationals (including the EEA foreign nationals who are otherwise permitted).
+Such a restriction would appear to be a violation of Bulgarian nationals’ constitutional right to property by imposing an unwarranted requirement of residence as a pre-condition to holding certain types of property and a violation of Bulgaria’s EU obligations by introducing a discriminatory provision and/or a provision impeding freedom of movement of labour, capital and of establishment (which are otherwise protected) which will generally be impermissible, except on very clear grounds and with a very express intent.

-In conclusion, excluding any assistance that non-nationals may derive under international treaties, the following are restricted from holding Bulgarian agricultural land under OUALA 1992:
+Therefore, excluding any assistance that non-nationals may derive under international treaties, the following are restricted from holding Bulgarian agricultural land under OUALA 1992:

 For further information, please contact us.
 We will explore your individual case in detail and provide you with tailored legal advice.

 With over 15 years of history, Bulgaria is established in support services relating to online gambling, including software development at various levels of the value chain; technical and customer support and back office functions.

 A range of mainly British, Gibraltarian and Israeli players run substantial Bulgarian operations (e.g., Ladbrokes, Playtech, Bwin.party, William Hill, SB Tech).

 A strong outsourcing industry more generally provides the backdrop to online gambling support.